Trio of desserts from The CanoeHouse -- Coconut Creme Brule, Fresh Berry Shortcake and Waialua Chocolate Dome

 Guidebooks

-- Hawaii The Big Island Revealed is usually very reliable guidebook for restaurant recommendations.
+Hawaii The Big Island Revealed is usually a reliable guidebook for restaurant recommendations.

 —————————————————————————-

-Though this article was originally published in 2008, we aim to keep it refreshed with each visit.
+- Though this article was originally published in 2008, we keep it updated with each visit.
 Restaurants and chefs come and go, so we like to keep the list as up to date as possible.

 We didn’t like the Big Island Steak House in Waikoloa.
 The service was good, but the quality of the food was equivalent to fried pub food.